 Any form of sexual violence and harassment should not be passed off as 'banter' or 'part of growing up' or a bit of fun' and must always be taken seriously.
+Evidence shows that girls, children with special educational needs and disabilities (SEND) and LGBTQ+ children are at greater risk.

 All incidents of sexual harassment of a child as well as sexual abuse must be recorded.
-Ofsted/ISI would expect to see that the school are recording all incidents and analysing these carefully.
+DSL teams should be analysing these carefully reports regularly.

-8. Consent
+Consent

 Consent is about having the freedom and capacity to choose.

 It is important to know that: